TableMateio/searchiqs-cleaner-safari-extension/README.md

 This extension:
 - ✅ Only accesses www.searchiqs.com
-- ✅ Only removes specified DOM elements
+- ✅ Only removes specified DOM elements and restores browser functionality
 - ✅ Does not collect or transmit any user data
 - ✅ Does not track browsing behavior
 - ✅ Uses minimal permissions (`activeTab` only)